jsmarier-courses/midterm-project-ranaamohammed/mpad2003_midterm_ranamohammed.md

 **Specific observations**

 Column C features nominal feautures with types of service request.
 Column H shows the latitude with continuous varables, most of the data is missing though.

+**Question/Hypothesis**

+Do some wards get more of a specific type of service request such as Garbage and Recycling than other wards?

+I hypothesis that garbage and Recycling reqests are more common in dense wards, such as ward 14 (Somerset) which covers the downtown and centretown area.

+Are certain

 To include a screen capture, use the sample code below.
 Your images should be saved in the same folder as your `.md` file.